 (1) The student notified the School, in writing, by the date specified in the original letter granting the leave, of her or his intention to return;

 (2) The student has complied with any written conditions of the LOA by the time the LOA has expired; and

-(3) In the case of a medical LOA, a medical statement has been provided in accordance with paragraph E (3) above, and the Division Chair, Specialty Coordinator/Program Director, and Assistant Dean for Student Affairs, have determined that the student is eligible to return.
+(3) In the case of a medical LOA, a medical statement has been provided in accordance with paragraph E (3) above, and the Division Chair, Specialty Coordinator/Program Director, and Associate Dean for Student Affairs, have determined that the student is eligible to return.
 A student who, for any reason does not enroll at the termination of the LOA, shall be determined to have terminated his/her association with the School, and will be ineligible to return.

 A. Withdrawal is termination of the student’s association with the School.
 It may or may not be renegotiated, depending on the circumstances of withdrawal.

 B. Granting of Withdrawal: Students must complete the appropriate form before a request can be considered.
 Forms can be found online at http://nursing.yale.edu/withdrawal-leave-absence.